renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## inheritConfig

-When this option is enabled, Renovate will look for a file `org-inherited-config.json5` in the `<orgName>/renovate-config` repo before processing a repository, and read this in as config.
+When you enable this option, Renovate will look for a file `org-inherited-config.json5` in the `<orgName>/renovate-config` repo before processing a repository, and read this in as config.
-If the repository is in a nested org/group on a supported platform such as GitLab, such as `topGroup/nestedGroup/projectName` then Renovate will look in `topGroup/nestedGroup/renovate-config`.
+If the repository is in a nested organization/group on a supported platform such as GitLab, such as `topGroup/nestedGroup/projectName` then Renovate will look in `topGroup/nestedGroup/renovate-config`.

-If `inheritConfig` is `true` but the inherited config file does not exist then Renovate will proceed without warning.
+If `inheritConfig` is `true` but the inherited config file does _not_ exist then Renovate will proceed without warning.
 If the file exists but cannot be parsed, then a config warning issue will be raised and the job aborted.

-Inherited config can include all valid repo config and additionally the following config options:
+The inherited config may include all valid repo config and these config options:

 - `bbUseDevelopmentBranch`
 - `onboarding`